 A secondary goal is to help our Ambassadors encourage their respective NICUs to participate in the Pampers Gifts to Grow program.
 This is an area where I would love to see growth.
-Other goals include setting up twice monthly optional phone calls with the Ambassadors so they can offer and receive support, give each other encouragement, and offer suggestions to other Ambassadors; increasing the number of NICUs participating in the Power to Grow events (formerly the Micro-Tinis for Micro-Preemies); encouraging Ambassadors to make sure families are receiving care packages; and creating a system of feedback collection so Ambassadors can help us figure out what works and doesn’t in our care packages.
+Other goals include setting up twice monthly optional phone calls with the Ambassadors so they can offer and receive support, give each other encouragement, and offer suggestions to other Ambassadors; increasing the number of NICUs participating in the ‘Tinis for Preemies events; encouraging Ambassadors to make sure families with a premature baby are receiving care packages; and creating a system of feedback collection so Ambassadors can help us figure out what works and doesn’t in our care packages.

 Why should parents of preemies sign up to become Ambassadors?

-I think many parents who go through the trials of a NICU stay come out of that experience wanting to give back to other parents currently coping with life in the NICU.
+I think many parents who go through the trials of a NICU stay come out of that experience wanting to give back to other parents currently coping with life in the NICU and all of the challenges that come with caring for a premature baby.
 It is an experience that many are not able to relate to.
 Being a NICU Ambassador for Graham’s Foundation is a great way for a parent of a preemie to be able to give back to those in the NICU – specifically the NICUs where they, their families, and their children spent time.